vuejs/core/packages/vue-compat/README.md

 `@vue/compat` (aka "the migration build") is a build of Vue 3 that provides configurable Vue 2 compatible behavior.

-The migration build runs in Vue 2 mode by default - most public APIs behave exactly like Vue 2, with only [a few exceptions](TODO).
+The migration build runs in Vue 2 mode by default - most public APIs behave exactly like Vue 2, with only [a few exceptions](#incompatible).
 Usage of features that have changed or been deprecated in Vue 3 will emit runtime warnings.
 A feature's compatibility can be enabled/disabled on a per-component basis.

 ### Intended Use Cases

-- Upgrading a Vue 2 application to Vue 3 (with limitations)
+- Upgrading a Vue 2 application to Vue 3 (with limitations - see below).
 - Migrate a library to support Vue 3
 - For experienced Vue 2 developers who have not tried Vue 3 yet, the migration build can be used in place of Vue 3 to help learn the difference between versions.